-As identified in the Needs Assessment, Dedham has a need for a mix of formal and informal fields for soccer and other sports requiring rectangular field space.
-However, many existing parks have spatial constraints that cannot accommodate large field sizes, making the addition of new athletic fields challenging.

-Relieving capacity needs will require new facilities as well as changes to existing facilities in order to increase the quantity, quality and availability of field space.
+As identified in the Needs Assessment Dedham has a need for a mix of formal and informal fields for soccer and other sports requiring rectangular field space.
+However, many existing parks have spacial constraints that can not accommodate large field sizes, making the addition of new athletic fields challenging.
+Based on the results of the needs assessment, relieving capacity needs will require new facilities as well as changes to existing faculties in order to increase the quantity, quality and availability of field space.
 The recommended improvements should be phased in over time and addressed from highest priority to lowest priority.
-Recommended improvements include increasing maintenance on existing athletic fields, replacing existing natural athletic turf fields, re-orienting existing fields, and constructing new fields in townowned properties.
+Recommended improvements include increasing maintenance on existing athletic fields, replacing existing natural athletic turf fields, re-orienting existing fields, and constructing new fields in town-owned properties.